AnkitBajpaii/C-Sharp-Concepts/README.md

 ## You are at right place !!! :thumbsup:

 This repository contains the implementation of some well known **C-Sharp** concepts.
-You can refer these while bushing up your concepts in C#.
+You can refer these while brushing up your concepts in C#.

 **Below are the topics covered in this repo:**
 - Arrays